Chapter 21

 9. More pleasant mode of life ought to be asked for now by human.

-10. We believe that those twenty free men and women lead life most pleasant as
+10. We believe that those twenty free men and women lead life most

 much as it can be.

-11. The general sent yesterday one hundred strongest soldiers before himself.
+11. The general sent yesterday one hundred strongest soldiers before

-12. Light in that house was not very clear, because the family had opened up
+12. Light in that house was not very clear, because the family had

 few windows.

-13. He has received the sorrowful friends, invited them to dinner, and has offered
+13. He has received the sorrowful friends, invited them to dinner, and

 to them shelter and comfort here.